headersalreadysent/bridge/README.md

 on what `contentType()` in the `Pipe` implementation returns.
 If you want to override this header, you can change it in the `Pipe` or reset the header after setting the body.

-`Pipe` has three convenience methods that create a pre-designed `Pipe` instance:
+`Pipe` has three static convenience methods that create a pre-designed `Pipe` instance:

 ```java
 Pipe uriPipe = Pipe.forUri(this, Uri.parse(